 Laboratory of Chemistry and Cell Biology

-A cell’s ability to accurately segregate genetic material during division is essential for the survival of an organism, and errors can resultin developmental defects and diseases.
-Dr. Kapoor’s laboratory takes a multidisciplinary approach to investigating the molecular andphysical mechanisms that explain how exactly one copy of the genome is delivered to each daughter cell during cell division.
+A cell’s ability to accurately segregate genetic material during division is essential for the survival of an organism, and errors can result in developmental defects and diseases.
+Dr. Kapoor’s laboratory works at the interface of chemistry and biology to investigate the molecular and physical mechanisms that explain how exactly one copy of the genome is delivered to each daughter cell during cell division.

-A deeper understanding of the cell division process can help in the development of better therapeutics for diseases associated with improper division.
-In addition, small-molecule probes that Dr. Kapoor and his lab members have identified can serve as templates for drugs and help validate new targets for chemotherapeutics.
+The quest to better understand cell division has immediate implications for medicine because it can lead to the development of therapies for diseases associated with improper division.
+In addition, the small-molecule probes Dr. Kapoor and his lab members identified have the potential to serve as templates for drugs and to help validate new targets for chemotherapeutics.

 Dr. Kapoor is the Associate Director and a faculty member in the Tri-Institutional Ph.D.
 Program in Chemical Biology.

 Dr. Kapoor graduated with honors from the California Institute of Technology with bachelor’s degrees in chemistry and biology in 1993.
 He received his Ph.D. in chemistry in 1998 from Harvard University and did his postdoctoral research at Harvard Medical School.
 He came to Rockefeller in 2001 as assistant professor and was named associate professor in 2005 and professor in 2008.

 Dr. Kapoor received the 2012 Irving Sigal Young Investigator Award from The Protein Society and a Leukemia and Lymphoma Society Scholar Award in 2008.
 In 2003 he was named a Pew Fellow in the Biomedical Sciences.

 Return to full listing